waynegraham/registry.clir.org/_projects/2008-the-byzantine-institute-of-america-s-fieldwork-proj.md

 ---
 layout: project
-title: "The Byzantine Institute of America's Fieldwork Projects"
+title: The Byzantine Institute of America's Fieldwork Projects
 ---